WYFQ: Carolina Basketball Network

 In the early 1960s, WSOC made the first serious attempt to produce and network the basketball games of the University of North Carolina at Chapel Hill Tar Heels beyond the immediate area of Chapel Hill, Raleigh, and Durham.
 Bill Currie did the play-by-play announcing, and Jack Callaghan provided color commentary.
 The games aired in Chapel Hill on WCHL.
 Cox sold the network to the Village Broadcasting Company, owner of WCHL, in 1965.

 NewsRadio 93

 On August 16, 1976, WSOC dropped its music programming to become "NewsRadio 93," airing an all-news radio format.
 It was the first in the Carolinas to do so.
-Much of its programming came from NBC Radio's News and Information Service (NIS) during its first year.
+News director Cameron Keyser said the local news staff would increase from six to ten, and that the station would be an affiliate of NBC Radio's News and Information Service (NIS) WSOC would have ten minutes of local news per hour and forty minutes of local news during drive time and midday.

 When NBC dropped that service in 1977, WSOC remained all-news, adding local news personnel in the process.
 Popular newscasters on WSOC in those days included Jim Cundiff (air name Jim David) and the first female news director in North Carolina Leslie Wolfe (who married Cundiff while they worked as the morning drive news co-anchor team).
 Overnights, the station carried The Larry King Show from the Mutual Broadcasting System, and eventually Mutual's radio newscasts found their way into the daytime news programming of the station.